Ronald Acuña Jr. Player Props: Braves vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 9.2 K/9, the seventh-best in MLB.
+- The pitching staff for the Angels has a collective 9.2 K/9, the sixth-best in the league.

-- The Angels have the 19th-ranked team ERA among all MLB pitching staffs (4.40).
+- The Angels have the 19th-ranked team ERA across all MLB pitching staffs (4.38).

-- Angels pitchers combine to allow 129 total home runs at a rate of 1.2 per game (to rank 20th in baseball).
+- Angels pitchers combine to rank 21st in baseball in home runs given up (133 total, 1.2 per game).

-- The right-hander last pitched on Tuesday against the Detroit Tigers, when he tossed five innings, allowing two earned runs while giving up seven hits.
+- His last appearance was on Friday against the Toronto Blue Jays, when the right-hander tossed 5 1/3 innings, surrendering three earned runs while allowing six hits.

-- The 27-year-old has amassed an ERA of 4.46, with 9.7 strikeouts per nine innings, in 16 games this season.
-Opposing hitters have a .245 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.